tvaroglu/ruby-exercises/initialize/README.md

 /Users/joshthompson/.rvm/rubies/ruby-2.5.3/lib/ruby/site_ruby/2.5.0/rubygems/core_ext/kernel_require.rb:54:in `require': cannot load such file -- ./lib/beaver (LoadError)
 ```

 You'll have to _create_ the missing file.
-Look in the `lib` directory, see how the only file is `aardfark.rb`?
+Look in the `lib` directory, see how the only file is `aardvark.rb`?
 This error message is saying
 > I cannot find ./lib/beaver.rb

 So, create a `beaver.rb` file in the `lib` directory, and try it again!